williamxyshi/share-the-JUMPscare/README.md

 hate jumpscares? checkout and share jumpscares in movies with sharetheJUMPscare </br>

 ### Features:
-  - user authentication
+  - User sign up / sign in
+  - View popular and recommended horror movies
+  - Search movies for movie, movie poster, movie length, reviews and jumpscare times
-  - post jumpscare times with description to any movie
+  - Post jumpscare times with description to any movie
-  - like or dislike other posts
+  - like or dislike other posts (jumpscare times)

 ### Built With:
 backend built with nodejs, express and mongodb/mongoose </br>